-As a Virginia Wesleyan university student, you are required to comply with the drug and alcohol policy of the institution, regulations of the commonwealth of Virginia laws and federal laws regarding illegal drugs.
-Furthermore, as a student-athlete you are also required to comply with NCAA banned substance policies and the following alcohol and other drug policy for Virginia Wesleyan University.
+As a Virginia Wesleyan university student, you are required to comply with the conduct policies of the institution, regulations of the commonwealth of Virginia laws and federal laws.
+Furthermore, as a student-athlete you are also required to comply with NCAA policies and Virginia Wesleyan University Athletics Department policies.